Is it time for a mid-life savings shake-up?

 Not enough variables to contend with?
-Rachel Picker, a financial adviser, has also seen her fair share of people whose mid-life turned out differently to how they imagined it.
+Aviva’s financial advisers see their fair share of people whose mid-life turned out differently to how they imagined it.
 They might have had four children instead of the planned two, climbed the career ladder faster than expected, had health issues that stopped them working full-time, or a discovered a love of the Caribbean that called for a bigger pension pot.

 A mid-life MOT

-Life’s changes mean that at around 50, it’s the right time to get under the hood of our finances and make sure everything’s in tip-top condition and tinker with it if needed.
-To help in the most painless way possible, Aviva's mid-life MOT app takes the concept of a car MOT and applies it to… well, life.
+Life’s changes mean that at around 50, it’s the right time to get under the hood of our finances and make sure everything’s in tip-top condition, and tinker with it if needed.
+To help in the most painless way possible, the mid-life MOT app takes the concept of a car MOT and applies it to… well, life.

 Jargon-free, it features 15-point checklist covering wealth, careers and wellbeing, with more detailed info and action plan to ensure things are ticking over nicely.